 History

-The tradition of housing cetaceans in captivity began over 100 years ago in the 1860s, when circus mogul P.T.
+The tradition of housing cetaceans in captivity began over 100 years ago in the early 1860s, when circus mogul P.T.
 Barnum paid for the capture of two beluga whales off the Labrador coast and transported them to New York.
-These belugas and later others were housed in Barnum’s American Museum.
+These belugas and later others were housed in Barnum’s American Museum (the last two belugas died in the fire that destroyed this structure in 1865).
 In the 1870s, many dolphins and belugas were captured for display in aquariums in Europe and the United States, with few surviving very long.

 Today

 Though tanks are bigger and cetaceans in captivity are less callously treated than in P.T.
 Barnum's day, the fact remains that captivity for these active, social, intelligent animals is still inappropriate.
-In recent years, more people have become aware of the ethical and philosophical arguments against cetacean captivity and in some places the popularity of dolphin shows has dwindled.
+In recent years, more people have become aware of the ethical and philosophical arguments against cetacean captivity, and in some places the popularity of dolphin shows has dwindled.
 In addition, the science is growing that cetaceans, especially orcas, adapt poorly to confinement.
-Sadly, many captive facilities still exist, and while they are in decline in the developed world, more are being built in developing countries, and these intelligent animals continue to be bred in captivity and wrenched from the wild for captive display.
+Sadly, many captive facilities still exist, and while they are in decline in the West, they are still popular in the East, especially China, and these animals continue to be bred in captivity and wrenched from the wild for captive display.

 China Cetacean Alliance

-The ocean theme park industry is expanding rapidly in China.
-There are more than 80 ocean theme parks in operation and more under construction.
-These parks house over 1000 cetaceans, representing at least 12 species.
-Bottlenose dolphins and beluga whales are the most commonly-held species.
-The China Cetacean Alliance has prepared a second edition of a report in English and Chinese, based on web searches, examination of international databases, and on-site visits to more than 30 parks.
+The ocean theme park industry continues to expand in China, although the rate of growth has slowed in the past five years.
+There are approximately 100 ocean theme parks in operation and several more under construction.
+These parks house over 1,300 cetaceans, representing 15 species.
+Bottlenose dolphins and beluga whales are the most commonly held species.
+The China Cetacean Alliance published a second edition of a report on the situation in English and Chinese in 2019, based on web searches, examination of international databases, and on-site visits to more than 30 parks; a third edition is planned for publication in late 2024.

 Dolphinaria-Free Europe

 This European coalition of NGOs and professionals works together to end the keeping of cetaceans in captivity.
-AWI’s Naomi Rose acts as committee member and consultant to the coalition.
-Dolphinaria-Free Europe (DFE) seeks greater protection for captive cetaceans through investigation, advocacy and education.
+AWI’s Dr. Naomi Rose acts as a management committee member and consultant to the coalition.
+Dolphinaria-Free Europe seeks greater protection for captive cetaceans through investigation, advocacy, and education.
 Members of the coalition share the position that wild animals should not be exploited for human entertainment.

 Alternatives